Cremation: Environmental impact

 Burial is a known source of certain environmental contaminants, with the major ones being formaldehyde and the coffin itself.
 Cremation can also release contaminants, such as mercury from dental fillings.
 In some countries such as the United Kingdom, the law now requires that cremators be fitted with abatement equipment (filters) that remove serious pollutants such as mercury.

 Another environmental concern is that traditional burial takes up a great deal of space.
 In a traditional burial, the body is buried in a casket made from a variety of materials.
 In the United States, the casket is often placed inside a concrete vault or liner before burial in the ground.
 While individually this may not take much room, combined with other burials, it can over time cause serious space concerns.
 Many cemeteries, particularly in Japan and Europe as well as those in larger cities, have run out of permanent space.
-In Tokyo, for example, traditional burial plots are extremely scarce and expensive, and in London, a space crisis led Harriet Harman to propose reopening old graves for "double-decker" burials.
+In Tokyo, for example, traditional burial plots are extremely scarce and expensive, and in London, a space crisis led politician Harriet Harman to propose reopening old graves for "double-decker" burials.
 Some cities in Germany do not have plots for sale, only for lease.
 When the lease expires, the remains are disinterred and a specialist bundles the bones, inscribes the forehead of the skull with the information that was on the headstone, and places the remains in a special crypt.
-In Singapore, cremation is preferred by most Singaporeans because burials in Singapore is limited to 15 years.
+In Singapore, cremation is preferred by most Singaporeans because burial there is limited to 15 years.

 Religious views

 Christianity

 In Christian countries and cultures, cremation has historically been discouraged and viewed as a desecration of God's image, and as interference with the resurrection of the dead taught in Scripture.
-It is now acceptable to some denominations, since a literal interpretation of Scripture is less common, or because the scriptures do not expressly prohibit the practice.
+It is now acceptable to some denominations, since a literal interpretation of Scripture is less common in modern reformist traditions.